Céspedes homers as DH in return, Mets edge Braves 1-0

+“I don’t care if he took a five-year hiatus, when he gets in the batter’s box, you’re worried,” Braves manager Brian Snitker said.
+“He’s such a presence.”

-Rules changes for this shortened season delayed by the coronavirus provided a DH in NL games for the first time — giving the Mets a perfect slot for Céspedes as he gets back in the swing of things.
+Rules changes for this shortened season delayed by the coronavirus provided a DH in NL games for the first time — giving the Mets a perfect slot for Céspedes even if left field presents a problem.

+“The funny thing was I joked with him before the game, I said, `Why are you hitting for me?’” deGrom said.
+“Really happy for him.”

-With no fans at Citi Field due to the pandemic, it was easy to hear teammates exclaiming loudly in the dugout when Céspedes sent his drive into the empty left-field seats.
+With no fans at Citi Field due to the pandemic, it was easy to hear teammates exclaiming in the dugout when Céspedes sent his drive soaring into the empty left-field seats.

+“They erupted.
+They went crazy,” rookie manager Luis Rojas said.
+“Obviously, it’s a big moment for Cés.
+He’s been waiting.”

+Seth Lugo (1-0) tossed two innings, pitching out of trouble in the seventh, and Justin Wilson whiffed Ronald Acuna Jr. with a runner in scoring position to end the eighth.

+“He matched up with the game’s best right there,” Snitker said about Soroka.
+“It was pretty impressive on both sides.”

 Coming off consecutive Cy Young Awards, deGrom fanned eight and permitted only a broken-bat single and a walk.
-He was pulled after 72 pitches following a back-tightness scare early last week that limited his ability to build up further during summer camp games.
+He was pulled after 72 pitches following a back-tightness scare early last week.
 The right-hander extended his scoreless streak to a career-best 28 innings dating to last season, the longest active streak in the majors.

+“I’ve gotten used to watching him and feeding off the energy he brings to the mound,” Soroka said.
+“He’s been so good the last few years and you just want to keep up.”

 Atlanta first baseman Freddie Freeman made his 10th straight opening day start after returning to camp a week ago from a frightening bout with COVID-19 that spiked his fever to 104.5 degrees.